 The correct location of the CO2 sensor unit must consider the potential sources of gas leaks and the location of expected human occupants in the area.
 In addition, local and state regulations must be understood and considered to ensure all guidelines and codes are met.

-Assuming the device is used in a totally open area, no more than 10 meters or 32 feet should be between CO2 monitoring devices.
 However, each installation should be considered individually to account for the particular layout and any varying or enclosed spaces within the footprint.

 Where Should the CO2 Sensor be Mounted?